How to Lay a Patio

 Step 5

 Next, you’ll need your paving slabs.
 Remember when you are laying these, you’ll need to allow for a slope of 1 in 60, as this will encourage the flow of rainwater.
-Take a brush and dampen the underneath of your slab with water before you lay the slab onto the slab-layer.
+If required, take a brush and add a slurry primer to the underneath of your slab before laying it onto the bedding mortar.

 How to Lay a Patio step 5